 What Can I Do If My RSA Online Training Is Not Accredited?

-If you, or someone you know, suspects their RSA training is not accredited, begin by first checking the VGCCCs list of approved RTOs (xls document).
-If the organisation or training provider you worked with is not listed, lodge a complaint with both the VGCCC–call 1300 182 457–and Consumer Affairs Victoria (CAV)–call 1300 558 181.
+If you, or someone you know, suspects their RSA training is not accredited, begin by first checking LCVs list of approved RTOs (xls document).
+If the organisation or training provider you worked with is not listed, lodge a complaint with both LCV–call 1300 182 457–and Consumer Affairs Victoria (CAV)–call 1300 558 181.

 You can then sign up for an accredited RSA training course for online or onsite training.
 CHT is approved for both onsite RSA training and–for the duration of the Declared State of Emergency (COVID-19)–online RSA training.
 If you were unfortunate enough to be duped by the validity of a non-accredited course, CHT will offer you a place in one of our face-to-face RSA training courses at a discounted price.
 To qualify for this offer, contact us to enquire about available dates for our onsite Responsible Service of Alcohol course.
 You will need to provide us with a copy of the certificate you received upon completion and proof of the amount paid for the online RSA training course.